History of fashion design: 1990s

 Baggy jeans, loose shirts, and layers were popular with boys in the 1990s.
 Fashion design for girls was similar to that for boys, but with more variation in flannels and jeans.
 Both boys and girls had styles that were influenced by adults—for example, sportwear mixed with casual wear was trendy for all ages.

 21st century

 2000s

 Children's fashion during the 2000s was at times influenced/inspired by the companies, Disney and Nickelodean.
 Bold colors with patterned matching outfits became very popular among girl children and teenagers.
-Meanwhile for boy children and teenagers, khaki pants, baggy jeans, and cargo short were typically worn with either polos or graphic t-shirts.
-It is important to note that later on in this decade, layering of shirts became more popular.
+Meanwhile for boy children and teenagers, khaki pants, baggy jeans, and cargo shorts were typically worn with either polos or graphic t-shirts.
+Later in this decade, layering of shirts became more popular.
 Children took note of what adults or teenagers wore and could use their judgment of whether the type of clothing was formal or casual according to one study.

 2010s

 In the 2010s, fashion changed the most dramatically prior to any other decade and this is due to the idea of child influencers.
 Child influencers like North West and Blue Ivy inspired major brands such as Gucci, Polo Ralph Lauren, and Fendi to launch children's lines.
 All genders of children's fashion widely copied adult fashion and often times imitated them very closely.
 Ready-to-wear fashion was also becoming very popular due to fast fashion companies like Shein.